Verwood: 1980–present

 Verwood's first supermarket opened in the 1980s.
-In 1985 the town was twinned with the French town Champtoceaux.
 In 1987 the population of Verwood reached 9,856.
-The parish council passed the necessary resolution to become a town council under provisions made in the Local Government Act 1972.
-In 1992 the new Verwood Town Council offices were opened.
-Later that year, the town twinned with the German town Liederbach am Taunus.
 In 2001 the town's population reached 12,069.
-Verwood Heritage Centre was opened by Rt.
-Hon.
-Viscount Cranborne.
+Verwood Heritage Centre was opened by Robert Gascoyne-Cecil, 7th Marquess of Salisbury.
 The centre is used as a museum of local history and a coffee shop.
 In 2007 the Verwood Hub, a multi-purpose cinema and theatre, opened to the public.

 By 2014 the town had a population of over 15,000 and the Verwood Town Plan, published that year, identified a number of priorities including providing residents with new facilities, such as a swimming pool and an upper school.

 Politics and government

-Verwood is a part of the North Dorset constituency represented in the House of Commons of the UK Parliament since 2015 by Simon Hoare, a Conservative.
+Verwood is a part of the North Dorset constituency, represented in the House of Commons of the UK Parliament since 2015 by Simon Hoare, a Conservative.

 There has been a parish or town council in Verwood since 1894 when it had a population of only 1,190.
+In 1987, the parish council passed the necessary resolution to become a town council under provisions made in the Local Government Act 1972.
+In 1992 the new Verwood Town Council offices opened.

 Verwood Town Council, the elected body of the town, consists of eighteen members representing the civil parish.
 There are four wards in the civil parish: Dewlands North Ward (two councillors), Dewlands South Ward (eight councillors), Stephen's Castle Ward (seven councillors) and Three Legged Cross Ward (one councillor).
 As a council they meet eight times a year at the council offices and three times a year at the Village Hall, Three Legged Cross.

 The council operates with three sub-committees which each report to the full Council; the Finance and General Purposes Committee, the Planning Consultative Committee and the Amenities Committee.

 Verwood is a ward of Dorset Council, and (since the 2019 election) is represented by three County Councillors - Toni Coombs (Conservative), Spencer Flower (Conservative, Leader of the Council) and Simon Gibson (Conservative).

-Shopping and facilities
+Community facilities

 A country market which is open from 10:00 to 11:30 is held each Friday in the Memorial Hall.
 The market sells locally produced seasonal vegetables and fruit, plants and cut flowers, homemade cakes and jams and craft items.